zimski/blog/_posts/2018-04-10-gitlab_rails_ci.md

 ```

-## The System Tests script
+## 3. The System Tests script

 The infrastructure to make possible the system test is quite interesting.
 To run the test we should start a browser (in a container) and fetch the page from the puma
-server (from am other container).
+server (from an other container).

-`The capibara` should be able to control the selenium driver.
+`The capybara` should be able to control the selenium driver.

 ```yaml
 system_test: